dragontwosix/VideoAdBlockForTwitch/README.md

 Changelog:

+5.2.3:</br>
+Added extra check to prevent ads for some subbed users.</br>

 5.2.2:</br>
 Added client session, in case it's used in the future.
 Disabled ad-blocking for squad streams as it causes bugs.</br>